sehmim/ByHandleChat/README.md

 ```

 - Update `public/mock-config.json` to preview different branding locally.
-- The dev harness (`src/main.tsx`) simply renders instructions and calls `initByHandleChat` so you can interact with the floating widget in the bottom-right corner.
+- The dev harness (`src/main.tsx`) simply renders instructions and calls `initHandleChat` so you can interact with the floating widget in the bottom-right corner.

 ## Production Build
 ```bash